ssanderson/foundations-of-numerical-computing/original-outline.md

 One important difference is that slicing from an array doesn't make a copy; the underlying data is still shared.
 This can be a powerful tool for saving memory and CPU, but it can also bite you if you're not careful.
+We show examples of surprising behavior due to numpy's view semantics.

 Slicing also generalizes to multiple dimensions in the way you'd expect.